These events may not be entirely real.

 ‘It worked before.’

-‘Barely, she was ninety-four, they’re not supposed to be able to damage the manufacturing process.
+‘Barely, she was one hundred and two, they’re not supposed to be able to damage the manufacturing process.
 I’ll never forget the screams when she got stuck in the distributor.’

-‘Some of the Mammals have taken to injecting their bollocks with black market serum 2.3.
+‘Gerbils across the globe have taken to injecting their bollocks with black market serum 2.3.
 If we’re not careful this could get out of hand.’

-‘Ok, we start with a streamlined nano-enhanced campaign, bribe him with enough industrial Vaseline for a lifetime endorsement of our product.
-Joe public will be licking it off their screens in no time.’
+‘Ok, we start with a streamlined nano enhanced ad campaign, bribe him them with enough industrial Vaseline for a lifetime endorsement of our product.
+Joe public will be licking it off our screens in no time.’

-‘Who’s going to sort feeding Mammonframe then?
-We’re bound to need more serum.’
+‘Who’s going to sort feeding MammonFrame then?
+We’re going to need more serum.’

-Monty sketched the sacred sygul across his chest.
+‘And the Mammals?’
+Monty sketched the sacred Mammon sygul across his chest.
 A world without consumers didn’t bear thinking about.
+‘Let me take care of them.
+I understand how they think.’

 ‘We’ll have to go with the flower children again.
 The rest of the populace have way too many petrochemicals in them now.’

-‘Not again please, it took ages to get rid of the smell of patchouli oil after last time.
+‘Not again please, it took ages to get rid of the stink of patchouli after last time.
 When they burst it gets everywhere.’

-‘Don’t worry, we have the masks and management will keep them off us.’
+‘Don’t worry, we have breathing apparatus, and management will keep them off us.’

-Monty nearly broke his fingers clicking them, but the nearest recruiter opened the doors at the room’s far end without hesitation.
+He snapped his fingers, and winced, the sudden movement had nearly broken them again.
 Monty didn’t bother to squint this time, he knew who’d be first through.
 He could her wailing already.

 ‘Lamafart, how are you’re people today?’

-A sallow faced woman with with washed out blue hair lifted her head off the floor where she was dribbling prayers to Mammon on the carpet.
+A sallow faced woman with with badly died purple hair lifted her head off the floor where she was dribbling prayers to Mammon into the carpet.

 ‘Starving, there’s no more ingredients for Tofu, and the lentil crop’s failed.
 What are you going to do?’

 ‘Calm yourself, the situation is entirely under control.
 You can see we have matters well in hand.
-We’re the board for heavens sake.’
+We’re the board for heavens sake.
+Perhaps a bar chart would help?’

-Monty’s eyes narrowed, if there was worse than listening to the limp wristed complaints of the flower children it was news to him.
+Monty’s eyes narrowed, he got the feeling he wasn’t getting through.
+If there was anything worse than listening to the limp wristed complaints of the flower children it was news to him.
 They should try having to deal with a red line stock problem when there was only two days till crash central.

 ‘If you leave Lamafart with us for a day or two we’ll soon have things back to normal.’

-‘You can’t have her,’ a hippy whose eyes were pressing against his glasses so hard Monty thought they’d pop.
+‘You can’t have her,’ a hippy with an El Che balaclava spoke up, goggle eyes pressing against his glasses.

 ‘That’s none of our concern.
 Managers remove these people, and call Ian.
 Tell him we’ve an employment opportunity for him.’